Q&A /

 Watch my video below.
 The video shows a bathroom exhaust fan hood, not a turbine vent.
 But the method of installing a turbine vent is IDENTICAL.

-If your roof is low slope and you can get up on it with ease, you can do the install and save HUNDREDS of dollars.
+If your roof is low slope and you can get up on it with ease, you can do the installation and save HUNDREDS of dollars.

 Don't Steal Heat